Computing finite index congruences of finitely presented semigroups and monoids: Abstract

 \section{Abstract}

-In this paper we describe two different algorithms for computing the congruences of a finite semigroup or monoid, and compare these to existing algorithms and implementations.
-The first algorithm is a version of Sims' low index subgroup algorithm for finding the left or right congruences of a monoid.
+In this paper, we describe an algorithm for computing the left, right, or 2-sided congruences of a finitely presented semigroup or monoid with finitely many classes, and an alternative algorithm when the finitely presented semigroup or monoid is finite.
+We compare the two algorithms presented with existing algorithms and implementations.
+The first algorithm is a generalization of Sims' low-index subgroup algorithm for finding the congruences of a monoid.
 The second algorithm involves determining the distinct principal congruences, and then finding all of their possible joins.
 Variations of this algorithm have been suggested in numerous contexts by numerous authors.
-We show how to utilise the theory of relative Green's relations, and a version of Schreier's Lemma for monoids, to reduce the number of principal congruences that must be generated as the first step of this approach.
-Both of the algorithms described in this paper are implemented in the \GAP package \Semigroups, and the first algorithm is available in the C++ library \libsemigroups and in its python bindings \libsemigroupspybind.
+We show how to utilize the theory of relative Green's relations, and a version of Schreier's Lemma for monoids, to reduce the number of principal congruences that must be generated as the first step of this approach.
+Both of the algorithms described in this paper are implemented in the \GAP package \Semigroups, and the first algorithm is available in the C++ library \libsemigroups and in its \python bindings \libsemigroupspybind.